 If you are caught using marijuana in any of these prohibited spaces, you can be fined up to $1,000 for a first offence, and $5,000 for repeat offences.

-Experienced Toronto Lawyers Successfully Defend against Marijuana-Related Charges
+Experienced Toronto Criminal Lawyers Successfully Defending against Marijuana-Related Charges

-If you have been charged with a Marijuana-Related Offence, contact our Criminal Lawyers for a Free Consultation
+If you have been charged with a Cannabis-Related Offence, contact our Criminal Lawyers for a Free Consultation

 Our experienced Toronto criminal defence lawyers can advise you on the current state of the law in regard to marijuana-related offences and mount a fearless defence against your charges.
 Call us at 416-975-1700 or send us an email for a free consultation.